Best Online Master’s Degrees in: Biochemistry

 - Gene Expression.
 Students learn about eukaryotic gene expression, the molecular mechanisms involved in RNA polymerase II transcription, and the structure and function of RNAPII.
 In addition, this course also covers processes involved in transcriptional activation, repression, and elongation.

 - Biophysical Chemistry.
 This course examines biological macromolecules and their shape, conformation, structure, dynamics, and interactions.
 Students also learn about the physical techniques for studying properties of biological macromolecules.

 Along with courses, students will likely engage in independent research in areas like structural biology, gene expression, bioinformatics, molecular evolution, metabolic diseases, and more.
 Therefore, students can expect to spend a lot of time in research laboratories conducting experiments, analyzing data, and interpreting results.
 In addition, the majority of graduate biochemistry programs have a thesis option, which requires students to complete a major paper based on independent research.

 Building a Career

-After completing a master’s degree program in biochemistry, students are qualified to pursue careers in research, biochemistry, or academics.
+After completing a master's degree program in biochemistry, students are qualified to pursue careers in research, biochemistry, or academics.
 In addition, they are also prepared to enroll in a doctoral program in biochemistry or biomedical science.
 Possible job titles include biochemistry technicians, biochemistry professors, or biochemists.
 According to the U.S. Bureau of Labor Statistics, the employment of biochemistry technicians is expected to increase 14% by 2020.
-These types of technicians earned a median annual salary of $39,020 in May 2010.
-As far as academic careers, a master’s degree in biochemistry may qualify one to teach at some community colleges.
-In May 2010, post-secondary teachers earned a median annual salary of $62,050.
+These types of technicians earned a median annual salary of $39,020.
+As far as academic careers, a master's degree in biochemistry may qualify one to teach at some community colleges.
+Post-secondary teachers earned a median annual salary of $62,050.
 By 2020, employment in this occupation is projected to increase by 17%.